Chapmip/micropython-stm32-iol/README.md

 *Note that this adaptation of the Python "slicing" notation `[a:b]` is convenient for bit fields but, by design, is inconsistent with the general Python approach to the slicing of objects, in which `a` is always a starting position and `b` is **one greater** than the finishing position (i.e. not included).
 This is unfortunate but a pragmatic choice, as references in the STM32 documentation to bit fields within registers (such as "TIMx_CR1[9:8]" for the 2 bit CKD clock division value) always include the upper bit value within the bit field, so it would be confusing to do otherwise.*

+Example:

+    hpre = rcc_cfgr[7:4]
+    ...
+    if hpre < 8:             # Calculate AHB clock division factor ahb_div = 1
+    else:
+        ahb_div = (1 << (hpre - 7))

+Bits 7 to 4 of the RCC CFGR register determine the prescaler value for the AHB clock, which is converted here into a division factor by the method stated in the STM32 documentation.

 ### `iol.Reg[high:low]` for write

 Write to a contiguous bit field in the STM32 register associated with the `iol.Reg` object assigned to `reg_obj`: